ryanjmccartan/Voila-Group-Project/README.md

         - PASSWORD = (your email password here)
     - Note: `.env` file does not get pushed up to Github
     - This will authorize transporter object in `node.mailer.router.js` to send/receive email from your account (where you see process.env.EMAIL and process.env.PASSWORD)
-    - With the way Google's email security works, you will need to go to this address [https://myaccount.google.com/lesssecureapps] and toggle "Allow less secure apps" to ON for your account in order to use Nodemailer.
+    - If using Gmail: With the way Google's email security works, you will need to go to this address [https://myaccount.google.com/lesssecureapps] and toggle "Allow less secure apps" to ON for your account in order to use Nodemailer.
 More information can be found here: [https://community.nodemailer.com/using-gmail/].
 ​
 ​
 ### Completed Features